SoftInstigate/restheart-website/docs/roadmap.md

 ## RESTHeart Platform 5.0

-### Admin Web App
+### RESTHeart Platform Studiop

 <div class="alert alert-info" role="alert">
     <h2 class="alert-heading"><strong>RESTHeart Platform</strong> feature.</h2>
     <hr class="my-2">
-    <p>The admin Web App will be available only on RESTHeart Platform.</p>
+    <p>The RESTHeart Platform Studio Web App will be available only on RESTHeart Platform.</p>
     <p class="small">Confused about editions?
 Check the <a class="alert-link" href="/editions">editions matrix</a>.</p>
 </div>

-The new service `restheart-platform-admin` will added to RESTHeart Platform.
-This is a web application to manage dbs, collections (including configuring extensions such as *Transformers*, *Hooks*, *Checkers*, etc), users and ACL, and reading and writing documents and files.
+The new service `restheart-platform-studio` will added to RESTHeart Platform.
+This is a web application:

+- for developers: to manage dbs, collections (including configuring extensions such as *Transformers*, *Hooks*, *Checkers*, etc), users and ACL, and reading and writing documents and files.
+- for users: to manage and publishing content through forms

 ![](/images/restheart-platform-admin-preview.png){:
 width="800" height="auto" class="mx-auto d-block img-responsive"}